-It doesn’t have to make sense right now.
-Wherever you’re standing or sitting or crying, you don’t need to make any sense of it.
+It doesn’t have to make sense right now. . . wherever you’re standing or sitting or crying, you don’t need to make any sense of it.
 If this place feels hard and awful, that’s okay.
-There are burdens in this world that are hard and awful.
+It is hard and awful.

 But I do know He gives good things.
 I do know He wants to satisfy your soul.
 I do know that He can make beauty out of weary, wandering, wilderness hearts.
 I do know He loves you with unquenchable, unrelenting love that you cannot fully understand.

 Over and over and over again.